Copyright © 1990 Trumpet Ministries, Inc. All Rights Reserved

 A place in us is being prepared for Christ.

-Now he that hath wrought [prepared] us for the selfsame thing is God, who also hath given unto us the earnest [pledge] of the Spirit.
+Now He who has prepared us for this very thing is God, who also has given us the Spirit as a guarantee.
 (II Corinthians 5:5)

 Notice that the “house from heaven” is not a mansion in Heaven to which we go but a house from Heaven, formed by the resurrection life that lifts us from our afflictions and that will envelop us in the day of resurrection.